Identify and Rename Devices for In-Home Filtering

 3. Tap About Phone and then Status.

-4. Look for the Wi-Fi MAC address.
+4. Look for the Wi-Fi MAC address and note it.

-5. On your dashboard or app:
+5. On your dashboard or app, tap bark home profile at top.svg In-home Wi-Fi.

 Windows Computers